-Interim remedies that may be initiated at the beginning of the Complaint process and are not dependent on the outcome of the case include, but are not limited to:
+Interim remedies may be initiated at the beginning of the Complaint process and are not dependent on the outcome of the case.
+These interim remedies include, but are not limited to:

-- 1. Referral to on- or off-campus resources, such as the VIP Center or counseling; - Alteration of the housing (Studentsstudents), workplace or workstation (Employeesemployees) situation for the Complaining Witnesscomplaining witness or Respondent; - 3.
-Removing a student from residential facilities or removing an employee from the work setting or University premises (See Interim Restriction or Suspension); - 4.3.
-Limitation on contact between parties (e. $g{1,-}$ no-contact orders, no-trespass orders); - 5.4.
-Referral to academic support services, such as tutoring and testing accommodations (Studentsstudents); - 6.5.
-Adjustments to course schedules and academic deadlines (Students) or work schedules (Employees); - 7.6.
+- 1. Referral to on- or off-campus resources, such as the VIP Center or counseling; - 2.
+Alteration of the housing (Students), workplace or workstation (Employees) situation for the Complaining Witness or Respondent; - 3.
+Limitation on contact between parties (e.g., no-contact orders, no-trespass orders); - 4.
+Referral to academic support services, such as tutoring and testing accommodations (Students); - 5.
+Adjustments to course schedules and academic deadlines (Students) or work schedules (Employees); - 6.
 Other appropriate remedies based on each individual situation.

 Interim remedies listed above in C.1-5 are not subject to appeal.
-Interim remedies assessed under C.6 that are of a more severe nature than C.1-5 shall be7 are not subject to appeal.
+Interim remedies assessed under C.6 that impinge on the individual's ability to succeed in his or her academic or work efforts shall be subject to appeal.